python-namibia/python-namibia.github.io-2016/_schedule/talks/david.md

 ---
 layout: talk
-date: 2016-01-26 14:30:00
+date: 2016-01-26 15:00:00
-title: "The life of a freelancer"
+title: "Property based testing with Hypothesis"
-speaker: Maik Hoepful
+speaker: David MacIver
 location: Room 01
 day: Tuesday
-duration: 45 minutes
+duration: 30 minutes
 ---

 I was more or less thrown into freelancing, but have found it a very comfortable way to work.
 During the last four years, on average, I have not worked more than two days a week.
 For a lot of people, it provides a lot of flexibility and independence that is not attainable through a regular job.